Suspense

 def my_workflow():

-# (some code that is safe to be re-run)
+# (Some code that is safe to be re-run)

 if not some_condition():

-cf.suspend(60) # restart the task in one minute
+cf.suspend(60) # Restart the task in one minute

-# (do something)
+# (Do something)

 Implicit suspense